constantinedc/r-chess-pgn-viewer/README.md

 ### Making changes

-You should only have to make source code changes to the `core` and `viewer` folders.
-Use the following grunt tasks to handle copying the source files to the browser folders:
+You should only have to make source code changes to the `core` and `viewer` folders. `core` contains the actual code developed for this extension. `viewer` contains third party pgn viewers that we utilize.
+Use the following grunt tasks to handle copying the source files from both folders to the browser folders:

 `grunt clean` and `grunt copy` will wipe, and reapply all source files to the two browser folders respectively.